AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

       Steps 2a1-2a2 repeat until the command is entered correctly.<br>
       Use case resumes at step 3.
 - 2b.
 User provides a session timing that conflicts with an existing session timing.
     - 2b1.
-FitFlow shows the existing session timing that conflicts with the given session timing.
+FitFlow stores the details of the client.
     - 2b2.
-FitFlow prompts the user to enter a non-conflicting session timing.
-    - 2b3.
-User re-enters the command.<br>
-      Steps 2b1-2b3 repeat until a non-conflicting session timing is provided.<br>
+FitFlow shows the existing session timing that conflicts with the given session timing, along with a warning.<br>
-      Use case resumes at step 3.
+      Use case ends.

 ---